 Former Cubs manager passes away

-CubsHQ would like to give our condolences to his entire family including his wife Rebecca and his son Don Jr.
+CubsHQ would like to give our heartfelt condolences to his friends and family, including his wife Joan and his four children.

 Jim Frey leading the Cubs out of the clubhouse and back into the field to honor the fans after the last home game of 1984 was one of the best moments in Wrigley Field history.
 RIP. pic.twitter.com/CO7EeObUx0— Bob Vorwald (@BobVorwald) April 14, 2020

 The Somerset Patriots mourn the loss of team Vice Chairman and @mlb great Jim Frey.
 Frey was a manager for the @royals and manager and GM for the @cubs.
 We send our love to the Frey family.
 He will be greatly missed.— Somerset Patriots (@SOMPatriots) April 14, 2020